Skip to main content

 Your First Two Weeks: Kana

-Need a structured plan?
+Need a plan?
 Try our Kana Challenge.

 2. Kanji (The Context)

 Kanji are the Chinese characters adapted for Japanese.
 They provide meaning and density to the language.
 Don't let them intimidate you.
-Instead of viewing them as 2,000 separate, impossible tasks, view them as building blocks.

 The key is learning kanji within vocabulary words, not in isolation.
 When you learn 山 (yama/san - mountain), learn it in words like 富士山 (Fujisan - Mt.
 Fuji) and 登山 (tozan - mountain climbing).